Green card: Conditional permanent residents

 The USCIS requires that the application for the removal of conditions provide both general and specific supporting evidence that the basis on which the applicant obtained conditional permanent residence was not fraudulent.
 For an application based on marriage, birth certificates of children, joint financial statements, and letters from employers, friends and relatives are some types of evidence that may be accepted.
 That is to ensure that the marriage was in good faith and not a fraudulent marriage of convenience with a sole intention of obtaining a green card.
 A follow-up interview with an immigration officer is sometimes required but may be waived if the submitted evidence is sufficient.
 Both the spouses must usually attend the interview.

 The applicant receives an I-551 stamp in their foreign passport upon approval of their case.
 The applicant is then free from the conditional requirement once the application is approved.
 The applicant's new permanent resident card arrives via mail to their house several weeks to several months later and replaces the old two-year conditional residence card.
 The new card must be renewed after 10 years, but permanent resident status is now granted for an indefinite term if residence conditions are satisfied at all times.
 The USCIS may request to renew the card earlier because of security enhancements of the card or as a part of a revalidation campaign to exclude counterfeit green cards from circulation.

 The two-year conditional residence period counts toward satisfying a residency requirement for U.S. naturalization, and other purposes.
-Application for the removal of conditions must be adjudicated before a separate naturalization application could be reviewed by the USCIS on its own merits.
+Application for the removal of conditions must be adjudicated before a separate naturalization application can be reviewed by the USCIS on its own merits.